Bradley Ogden: Career

+As of 2023, Chef Ogden was brought on as Culinary Director at Marché Bacchus, a French-inspired Restaurant in Las Vegas, Nevada.
+He is bringing his fresh, farm-to-table style to the iconic Las Vegas restaurant and is assembling a team of Chefs to help bring his vision to life.

-Criminal History
+Criminal history

-In 2008, Ogden was convicted of misdemeanor battery in Las Vegas, Nevada and sentenced to 180 days in jail.
-The offense was a 2006 attack on his girlfriend, in which he grabbed and pushed her to the floor, and came after previous run-ins with police over violence with the same victim.
-In 2005 Ogden has been accused of punching his girlfriend and dragging her by her hair.
+In 2008, Ogden was convicted of misdemeanor battery.

 Personal life

-Ogden currently resides in California.
-He has three sons; Bryan, Chad (also a chef at a Macau resort) and Cory who is a doctor in Woodland Hills.
+Ogden as of May 2023 resides in Las Vegas.
+He has three sons; Bryan, Chad (also a chef at a Macau resort) and Cory who is a doctor in Woodland Hills, California.

 Publications

 Ogden's first cookbook Bradley Ogden's Breakfast, Lunch and Dinner won the prestigious International Association of Culinary Professionals Award.